5ony/OBSWebSocketAHK/README.md

 obsc := new MyOBSController("ws://127.0.0.1:4455/")
 ```
 Note that:
+- Every request and response are asynchronous, which means responses will arrive, but not in a timely manner, not even in order.
-- `obsc.GetVersion()` (or any other method) cannot be called after creating a new OBSWebSocket instance, because the connection is still under negotiation.
-Connecting to OBS needs time, and when the connection is successful, `AfterIdentified()` method will be called (if it is defined).
+- `AfterIdentified()` method is the one where your OBS script can start.
+OBS methods cannot be called instantly after creating a new OBSWebSocket instance, because the connection is already asynchronous, and it might be still under negotiation.
+When the connection is successfully made, `AfterIdentified()` method will be called (if it is defined in your script).
-- `obsc.GetVersion()` does not return anything in itself, a callback has to be defined as `GetVersionResponse()`
+- Request methods do not return anything in itself, a callback has to be defined.
+For request `GetVersion` a callback should be called `GetVersionResponse`, which should handle the response data through an input parameter.

 The received data contains the full response from OBS in AutoHotKey object format.
 For the data structure, consult the [OBS websocket documentation](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md)

-Every request is implemented with parameters.
+Every request method is implemented with parameters.

 Object parameters handle AHK objects, but there is one exception; AHK's true and false values are only shorthands for 1 and 0 values.
 To circumvent this, true and false values should be handled as strings.
 To help this, you can use the Boolean() helper function (see example below).

-This function will convert every (and I mean EVERY) outbound (towards OBS) string "true" and "false" values to JavaScript's true and false values.
+This function sets values as "true" and "false", and the script will convert every (and I mean EVERY) outbound (towards OBS) string "true" and "false" values to JavaScript's true and false values.
 Note that because of this limitation, you cannot use "true" or "false" strings as text values when sending requests to OBS.
+(This is a design flaw, I should change it I guess.)

 For example when muting the microphone: